-Asynchronous communication is any form of communication that doesn't require both people to be available at the same time — email is a classic example.
-Asynchronous communication simply means that the person you are “talking” to isn't consuming the information at the same time as you are producing it.
+Asynchronous communication is any form of communication that doesn't require both people to be available at the same time.
+It simply means the person you are “talking” to isn't consuming the information at the same time you're producing it.

 While defining when and how to use asynchronous communication is useful for most any work environment, it’s especially important for remote, distributed and hybrid work.

 When in an office, there are more formal and informal opportunities to communicate.
 Whether dropping by a desk, catching up at the water cooler, grabbing a coffee or dropping in on a meeting, communication tends to be more fluid.

 But there are problems that come with real-time everything: